 The policy development process This process is in need of being updated, but it still gives an idea of the formal process needed before a policy is finalised.

 To participate in the discussion for policy development, you first need to have registered as a user for the CAN site, you can do this at:

-For more information, contact John Lieswyn, the CAN Policy Coordinator:
+For more information, contact Will Andrews, the CAN Chair or Graeme Lindup: